logo

 About

-Fluo-8® is a novel green calcium indicator which incorporates the same fluorescein core, utilized in Fluo-3 and Fluo-4, to monitor Ca2+ concentration and flux in cells.
+Fluo-8® is a novel green calcium indicator useful for monitoring Ca2+ concentration and flux in cells.
+It incorporates the same fluorescein core utilized in Fluo-3 and Fluo-4.
 This enables Fluo-8® to retain spectral properties identical to Fluo-4 while improving the limitations plaguing Fluo-3 and Fluo-4.
-Minor structural modifications attributing to the inception of Fluo-8®, has led to several enhancements associated with its employment, one being Fluo-8®'s improved loading conditions.
-Compared to Fluo-3 and Fluo-4, that require indicator loading at a temperature of 37°C, Fluo-8® can be loaded successfully at room temperature reducing the required loading time to just 20 minutes.
+One such improvement is the dye loading conditions.
+Compared to Fluo-3 and Fluo-4, which require loading at a temperature of 37 °C, Fluo-8® can be loaded successfully at room temperature, with reduced loading times of as little as 20 minutes.

 Fluo-8® Indicators for Calcium Imaging

 Like the other Fluo-dyes, Fluo-8® is non-fluorescent in the Ca2+ free form.
 Upon binding to Ca2+, Fluo-8® displays a larger fluorescence intensity increase of ~200 fold.
-This is significantly two times brighter than Fluo-4 and four times brighter than Fluo-3.
-Fluo-8® is less temperature dependent compared to other probes, which allows for more consistent and reproducible results either at room temperature or 37 °C. At these conditions, Fluo-8® can be readily loaded into cells in 30 minutes or less.
+This is significantly brighter than previous calcium indicators: two times brighter than Fluo-4 and four times brighter than Fluo-3.
+In addition to brightness, Fluo-8® is less temperature dependent compared to other probes, which allows for more consistent and reproducible results either at room temperature or 37 °C. At these conditions, Fluo-8® can be readily loaded into cells in 30 minutes or less.
 Fluo-8® and its analogs are available in four distinct forms each expressing different calcium binding affinities.
-Fluo-8® has a Kd of ~389 nM, Fluo-8™H has a Kd of ~232 nM, Fluo-8™L has a Kd of ~1.86 µM and Fluo-8™FF has a Kd of ~10 µM.
-Fluo-8®L and Fluo-8™FF have significantly lower Ca2+ binding affinities, making them better suited for detecting intracellular Ca2+ levels in the micromolar range.
+Fluo-8® has a Kd of ~389 nM, Fluo-8®H has a Kd of ~232 nM, Fluo-8®L has a Kd of ~1.86 µM and Fluo-8®FF has a Kd of ~10 µM.
+Fluo-8®L and Fluo-8®FF have significantly lower Ca2+ binding affinities, making them better suited for detecting intracellular Ca2+ levels in the micromolar range.

 Fig. 1